Law Enforcement Divorce

 The Brady Handgun Violence Prevention Act

-The Brady Act of 1993 was enacted to impose stricter regulations on the ownership and sale of handguns.
-According to this act, if any gun owner is convicted of a domestic violence offense in California, they lose their ability to possess a firearm for life.
-This decision cannot be expunged or appealed in a higher court.
-This can obviously pose a huge problem if you carry a firearm as part of your job in law enforcement – you can end up losing your job.
+The Brady Act of 1993 imposes stricter regulations on handgun ownership and sale.
+Under this act, if a gun owner is convicted of a domestic violence offense in California, they lose the right to possess a firearm for life, which cannot be expunged or appealed.
+This can result in job loss for law enforcement officers.

 The Brady List